open5gs/open5gs/docs/_docs/platform/02-centos.md

 ### Install the dependencies for building the source code.
 ---
-Open5GS requires several packages which are not installed by default in a base CentOS 8 installation.
+Open5GS requires several packages which are not installed by default in a base CentOS Stream 8 installation.

 ```bash